 If my house is a mess, I CANNOT relax.

-De-cluttering your space can help you relax, think more cleanly, and be more motivated.
+De-cluttering your space can help you relax, think more clearly, and be more motivated.

 Day Twenty: Holiday PJ’s and Chill